Lathe26/AD9106_AWG/README.md

 - It is an ASCII protocol that requires a line-ending of CR+LF (i.e., two bytes of 0D 0A, alternatively as CTRL+M followed by CTRL+J)
 - Commands are case-sensitive
 - There is no remote echo (i.e., device does not echo back what was typed)
 - Most commands do not generate a response of any kind.
-The only exception is the `XXX` command.
+The only exceptions are the `XXX` and `OVER` commands.
 - Commands that set values update the device's screen immediately.

 The following commands are documented: